 /https%3A%2F%2Fwww.afrik-foot.com%2Fen-za%2Fapp%2Fuploads%2F2024%2F09%2FMalibongwe-Khoza-1.jpg)

-According to Soccer Laduma, the 21-year-old centre-back is attracting interest from French Ligue 1 club Stade Rennais FC who are keen to lure him after a breakthrough season at Sundowns.
+According to Soccer Laduma, the 21-year-old centre-back attracted interest from French Ligue 1 club Stade Rennais FC, who were keen to lure him after a breakthrough season at Sundowns, but the Brazilians held onto their asset.

 Peter Shalulile